Lisbon's meeting place

 It faces Largo do Chiado, where there are two Baroque churches: Loreto (also

 known as "of the Italians") and Encarnação.
-Here is also Lisbon's

 best-known café, A Brasileira, a meeting place of several generations

-of intellectuals and artists.
 In front is a statue of poet Fernando Pessoa

-sitting in a chair, recalling the days when he used to write at this cafe.
+sitting in a chair, recalling the days when he used to write at this café.

 Where: Chiado